 • The costs payable to the landlord (or other party except the tenant and landlord) or a manager who is appointed in a right to manage

 • Whether the covenants or conditions in a residential property lease have been breached

 Preparation is key when it comes to a FTT hearing and gathering evidence is a key element.
 It is what the case will largely be decided upon and both sides will be able to put forward their arguments based on such.
 The Tribunal will question the parties involved and probe into both arguments.
 After hearing all the evidence at hand the FTT will take their time to come to a resolution.
 Due to the length of the process those involved may not hear the outcome of their tribunal for anytime up to one year.

 Looking for Solicitors to Represent You at a Residential Property Tribunal.
 Call our Specialists

 Our team of enfranchisement and lease extension specialists work closely with our property dispute litigators – so if you’re having a problem with buying your freehold or extending your lease, and think that it might require a Tribunal application, don’t hesitate to get in touch.
 And don’t forget we offer FREE initial phone advice.

 - Call us today on FREEPHONE 0800 1404544 or

-- email us using our contact form for FREE initial advice
+- email us using our contact form for FREE initial advice and a FREE quote.

 Comments or questions are welcome.